yavuztor/B-js/README.md

 		* `$root` is the root model that was bound with `B.bindData`
 		* `$index` is the index of `$data` within `$parent`.

-* A new `B.Binding` object is created for each element and all behaviors are created and updated via call to `update` method in the order they are listed in `data-binding` attribute.
+3. A new `B.Binding` object is created for each element and all behaviors are created and updated via call to `update` method in the order they are listed in `data-binding` attribute.

-* When a _param_ value for a behavior changes, B-js calls the `update` method  on that behavior to let it process the change.
+4. When a _param_ value for a behavior changes, B-js calls the `update` method  on that behavior to let it process the change.

+### Behaviors out of the box

+There are a list of behaviors that B-js provides out of the box.

+* `css` takes an object hash where each key is a css class name and the value is a boolean indicating existence of class name.
+When true, the class name is added to the element, when false it is removed.
+* `style` takes an object hash where each key is a style name *in camelCase*, as you would call it on DOM, like `element.style.backgroundColor = 'red'`.
+In this case the behavior parameter will be `{backgroundColor: "red"}`.
+`{title: "Hello"}`, then the element's title attribute will be set to `Hello`.
+* `attr` takes an object hash where each key corresponds to an html attribute which will be set with the value.
+For instance, if the parameter is * `prop` takes an object hash where each key is a property on the DOM node to be set.
+This uses the DOM object to set the value, instead of setAttribute.
+* `event` takes an object hash where each key corresponds to an event to listen and the value corresponds to the event handler function for that event.
+The event handler is called with two arguments: $data and the event, like `handler($data, event)`.
+This allows writing your view models without DOM ties, unless you need to view the event object.
+* `click` takes an event handler function as a parameter and calls it when the element is clicked.
+As with all event handler calls in B-js, the first parameter sent to the handler is `$data`.
+* `foreach` takes an array parameter and applies the inner html as a template to each item in the array.
+* `text` sets the textContent of the element with the given parameter.
+* `checked` takes a boolean parameter and sets the checked attribute on a check box.
+* `log` simply logs the given parameter to console, using `console.log`.
+This can be used to troubleshoot your bindings.
+* `value` takes a B.observable and uses it for two-way binding to a form element.
+Initially, the parameter value is set on the input.
+Then, when user changes the value of the input element, the observable parameter is updated with the new value.
+* `with` takes a parameter and makes it the `$data` value for the template in its html.
+* `template` takes an object like `{name: ..., data: ...}`. `data` is any value that will be used as `$data` in the template processing. `name` parameter could be
+	* a reference like `"#LoginVM"` where template will be obtained from innerHTML of the element with id `LoginVM`
+	* a relative url, where template will be obtained from a given url.
+Note that `XMLHttpRequest` will be used for download, so Cross-Origin requests should be considered.
+	* a template string, which will be used as the template for generating content.

 ### Performance ###